quarkslab/crypto-condor/CONTRIBUTING.md

-The `primitives` are separated by modules, each with their own functions to test implementations, protocols to describe the expected function signatures, and their classes to load the test vectors.
+The `primitives` are separated by modules, each with their own functions to test implementations, protocols to describe the expected function signatures, and enums to define the parameters (mode of operation, elliptic curve, etc.).

 The `vectors` contain subdirectories where the source files for test vectors are stored.
-Some vectors come in plain text files that have to be parsed: each primitive includes its own parsing script that then serializes the vectors with `protobuf`, making it easy to load them at runtime.
+These are parsed with the primitive's `_import.py` script and then serialised with `protobuf`, making it easy to load them at runtime.

 Finally, there is a fourth directory, `resources`.
 It contains the version of the method guides that is used by the `method` commands, as well as the wrapper